PostHog/meta/requests-for-comments/2022-11-09-nail-distribution.md

 We don't have a clear view on how to maximize the impact of our content through good distribution.
 We have tried (and are trying) various initiatives, but it's not particularly coordinated or structured, so it's hard to say what's definitely working well and what's not for the most part.

+(To clarify - I'm considering anything published on posthog.com as 'content', irrespective of whether it is a blog post, tutorial, or anything else.)

 It's rational to go deep on a smaller selection of distribution channels and trying to do them really well, rather than blasting out content onto every platform imaginable in a shallow way.
 We've found this quality > quantity approach works well for us when it comes to writing the content itself.

 Another problem is that it's not clear whose responsibility on the team content distribution is, so it ends up being a bit ad hoc.
 This is easy to solve though.